huzail/Data-Structure-Project/README.md

 ## How To Test Code?
               First Intialize the Size of Array
-              Here we are using User Define input so put values in array (Avoide negative values) All Code run will be run automatically and you will see final output (With Gaps) and steps output on the screen
+              Here we are using User Define input so put values in array (Avoide negative values) All Code will run automatically and you will see final output (With Gaps) on the screen We are also showing detail steps of our working of algorithm with output